pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 1 of 1 target successfully completed, 1 valid password found Hydra finished at 2026-02-21 16:12:21
 </code></pre>

+Hydra is used for the SSH brute force, we use the username intern for this scenario and a custom top 10 RockYou passwords file.
 ---

 ## SSH IN TO THE SERVER